mcclure/emily/doc/manual.md

 The value `1 .plus` is being applied to the value `(2 .plus 3)`.

 In code samples or examples below, you may see things that look like "operators" as you know them from other languages, things like `=` or `+`.
 These are technically fake.
 Before a c-expression is interpreted, a set of "macros" are applied which remove all symbols.
 Each macro rewrites a valid c-expression containing a symbol to a valid c-expression without that symbol.
-Macros exist so that things like order of operations, or syntax "binding" to nearby tokens, can happen while still preserving the idea that at core everything is application of arguments on unary functions.
-The user generally should not have to think about this fine distinction, but should be aware that (1) any expression in Emily **could** be written as nothing but values and grouping parenthesis, and (2) any operator (such as `+`) that works with a builtin **could** also work with a user-defined object that responds to the corresponding atom (for `+` this is `.plus`).
+Macros exist so that things like order of operations, or syntax "binding" to nearby tokens, can happen while still preserving the idea that at core everything is application of unary functions to arguments.
+The user generally should not have to think about this fine distinction, but should be aware that (1) any expression in Emily **could** be written as nothing but values and grouping parentheses, and (2) any operator (such as `+`) that works with a builtin **could** also work with a user-defined object that responds to the corresponding atom (for `+` this is `.plus`).

 The c-expressions are homoiconic for the AST in the current Emily interpreter, if that means anything to you.